BasPieren/web-app-from-scratch-18-19/README.md

 ```

 ### Rendering Data
 When I have fetched the data I start the `renderData` function.
+First we sort the data we have gotten by episode id starting from the lowest to the highest.
+Then we run a `forEach` to create and append an article with data for each movie.

 ```js
 function renderData(e) {